-- 1. Basic functions and chemical composition of the liver. - 2.
-The role of the liver in carbohydrate, lipid and protein metabolism. - 3.
-Detoxificating function of the liver, mechanisms: (protective syntheses, acylation, microsomal oxidation, conjugation). - 4.
+- 1. The role of the liver in carbohydrate, lipid and protein metabolism. - 2.
+Detoxificating function of the liver, mechanisms: (protective syntheses, acetylation, microsomal oxidation, conjugation). - 3.
 The role of the liver in pigment metabolism.
 Synthesis and degradation of hemoglobin (schemes).
-Normal bilirubin metabolism and its disorders. - 5.
+Normal bilirubin metabolism and its disorders. - 4.
 Biochemical methods of diagnosing liver disturbances.